 the beginning the end

-To some from the left to the right, the same way as the Westerners read.
-To others on the contrary from the right to the left (the same way they read).
+Thus, to some, an image is perceived from the left to the right, the same way as the Westerners read.
+To others, on the contrary, from the right to the left (the same way they read).
 The beginning and the end become inseparable notions: ‘To conceive all, the separations should be abandoned’ (Lao Tzu).

-A photogram image of a thread becomes a line for the gaze to follow, alike the Thread of Ariadne or the one controlled by the three Moirai.
+A photogram image of a thread becomes a line for the gaze to follow, like the thread of Ariadne or the one controlled by the three Moirai.
 What occurs is that whether the side of a thread visible in the works is the beginning of it or the end is irrelevant, what matters is since we cannot grasp control over both sides, we cannot control the symbolic destiny.
 And so the only two things in our lives we have no control of: the begging and the end.

+On the floor a stack of grey ash.
 ‘Dust to dust’, or translating literally: from ash you raise, into ash you turn.

 Michal Martychowiec, 2010